NVIDIA-Merlin/HugeCTR/README.md

 # <img src="docs/user_guide_src/merlin_logo.png" alt="logo" width="85"/> Merlin: HugeCTR #
 [![v30](docs/user_guide_src/version.JPG)](release_notes.md)

 HugeCTR is a GPU-accelerated recommender framework designed to distribute training across multiple GPUs and nodes and estimate Click-Through Rates (CTRs).
 HugeCTR supports model-parallel embedding tables and data-parallel neural networks and their variants such as [Deep Interest Network (DIN)](https://arxiv.org/pdf/1706.06978.pdf), [NCF](https://arxiv.org/abs/1708.05031), [Wide and Deep Learning (WDL)](https://arxiv.org/abs/1606.07792), [Deep Cross Network (DCN)](https://arxiv.org/abs/1708.05123), [DeepFM](https://arxiv.org/abs/1703.04247), and [Deep Learning Recommendation Model (DLRM)](https://arxiv.org/abs/1906.00091).
 HugeCTR is a component of [NVIDIA Merlin Open Beta](https://developer.nvidia.com/nvidia-merlin), which is used to build large-scale deep learning recommender systems.
-For additional information, see [HugeCTR User Guide](docs/hugectr_user_guide.md).
+For more information, see [HugeCTR User Guide](docs/hugectr_user_guide.md).

 Design Goals:
-* **Fast**: HugeCTR is a speed-of-light CTR model framework that can [outperform](performance.md) popular recommender systems such as TensorFlow (TF).
+* **Fast**: HugeCTR is a CTR model framework that can [outperform](performance.md) popular recommender systems such as TensorFlow (TF).
 * **Efficient**: HugeCTR provides the essentials so that you can efficiently train your CTR model.
 * **Easy**: Regardless of whether you are a data scientist or machine learning practitioner, we've made it easy for anybody to use HugeCTR.